 - a) A student shall be eligible to appear for the semester end examinations if he/she puts in a minimum of 75% of attendance in aggregate in all the courses concerned in the semester. - b) Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a semester may be granted.
-A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the Academic Council. - d) A candidate shall get minimum required attendance at least in three theory subjects in the semester to get promoted to the next semester.
-In order to qualify for the award of M.Tech.
-Degree, the candidate shall complete all the academic requirements of the subjects, as per the course structure. - E) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
+A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the Academic Council. - d) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
 They may seek reregistration for that semester when offered next with the academic regulations of the batch into which he/she gets re-registered.